14mohamad/Ex3_cpp/readme.md

 ## Introduction

 This project is a C++ implementation of a simplified version of the popular board game "Catan."
-The game is designed for three players who trade, build, and compete to be the first to reach 10 victory points.
+The game is designed for multiple players who trade, build, and compete to be the first to reach 10 victory points.
 The implementation features various classes to represent the game board, players, tiles, and development cards.

 ## Class and Method Descriptions